athenaeum-brew/making-of/MAKING-OF.md

 <div class="me"></div>

 → I will be giving a advanced programming course for the DHBW Heilbronn.
-I want to create a github oraginisation and repositories to hold all course material.
+I want to create a github organization and repositories to hold all course material.
 I need to find a name for the organisation.
 I would like it not to be explicit, not 'advanced programming course for the DHBW Heilbronn'.
 Do you have any suggestions ?

 <div class="chatGPT"></div>